Hydrogen Production and Delivery

 Certain photosynthetic microbes use light energy to produce hydrogen from water as part of their metabolic processes.
 Because oxygen is produced along with the hydrogen, photobiological hydrogen production technology must overcome the inherent oxygen sensitivity of hydrogen-evolving enzyme systems.
 NREL researchers are addressing this issue by screening for naturally occurring organisms that are more tolerant of oxygen and by creating new genetic forms of the organisms that can sustain hydrogen production in the presence of oxygen.
 Researchers are also developing a new system that uses a metabolic switch (sulfur deprivation) to cycle algal cells between the photosynthetic growth phase and the hydrogen production phase.

 - Biological Systems for Hydrogen Photoproduction.
 Maria Ghirardi, Paul King, and Seth Noone.
-Excerpt from the Annual Progress Report.
-(December 2013)
+Annual Progress Report.
+(2013)

 Contact: Maria Ghirardi